Tag

 At a red light she stopped and leaned over and whispered.
 “After we go swimming, I’m gonna eat these off of you.”

 He backed away.
-She smiled, “It’ll be good.”
+“It’ll be good.” she smiled,

 “You think I’m a whore?” he asked.